CzSadykov/RecSys_multiarmed_bandit/README.md

 ## Conclusion

 This Multi-Armed Bandits Microservice provides a powerful tool for optimizing offer selection in real-time within a CPA platform.
-By leveraging advanced Reinforcement Learning strategies, it helps you make data-driven decisions that improve conversion rates, maximize rewards for traffic arbitrageurs, and ultimately increase the overall performance of your CPA network.
-Happy sampling and may your conversions soar!
+By leveraging advanced Reinforcement Learning strategies...
+I'm surprised you're still reading this lol.
+Have a great rest of your day.
+Cheers!